- Dealing with Noise Pollution in Your Neighborhood - July 8, 2020

 Treating Hearing Loss with Hearing Aids

 Hearing aids are a very effective way of improving life at work and at home.
-There are many hearing aid devices these days, and many of them have amazing technology that allow you to use Bluetooth to sync up to your television, computers, and smartphones.
+Bluetooth hearing aids, for instance, allow you to sync up to your television, computers, and smartphones.
 While hearing aids of course help people to hear, they also play a huge role in helping people to simply communicate—which can have lasting effects on your workplace environment.
 Sergei Kochkin, who was involved in the study conducted by the Better Hearing Institute, notes that, “when people with even mild hearing loss use hearing aids, they improve their job performance, increase earning potential, enhance their communication skills, improve professional relationships, stave off depression and improve the quality of their life.”

 It’s very easy to treat your hearing loss and you should begin the process as soon as possible.
 A visit to Evergreen Audiology is the first step.
 We will test your hearing using a safe and non-invasive hearing test.
 We will work with you to determine your care routine, which might include hearing aids.
 We will work with you, based on your needs, to determine the size and style of hearing aid you need.